AlexMLapusan/Arduino/README.md

 Connecting wires.

 ## Schematic
-The scheme can be foun in the Scheme.jpg file. https://github.com/AlexMLapusan/Arduino/blob/master/Schematic.jpg
+The scheme can be found in the Scheme.jpg file: https://github.com/AlexMLapusan/Arduino/blob/master/Schematic.jpg

 # Necessary components